opentensor/developer-docs/docs/evm-tutorials/evm-testnet-with-metamask-wallet.md

 ```console
 {"jsonrpc":"2.0","id":1,"result":"0x460943"}
 ```
-## Create a Metamask wallet

-1. If you don't already have it, [install Metamask wallet](https://metamask.io/download/) browser extension.
-2. Create a new account.

 ### Add testnet to Metamask

 Add the testnet to Metamask from within the Metamask wallet.
 Follow the below steps: